mghazidev/mghazidev_website/README.md

 - 👋 Hi, I’m @mghazidev
 - 👀 I’m interested in learning programming languages.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning React and Nextjs.
 - 💞️ I’m looking for Internship.
 I would like to join an organization where I can enhance my skills set in the field of web development.
 - 📫 How to reach me mghazidev@gmail.com.
 <!---